 We highly recommend you create a strong password of your own choosing (Using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers, and special characters.) in order to increase the security of your product.
 And we recommend you reset your password regularly, especially in the high security system, resetting the password monthly or weekly can better protect your product.

-Step 2 Enter the password to activate the IP camera(s) connected to the device.
+Step 2 In the IP Camera Activation text field, enter the password to activate the IP camera (s) connected to the device.

-Step 3 Optionally, check Export GUID, Security Question Configuration, or Reserved E-mail Settings for password resetting in the future.
+Step 3 Optionally, check the Export GUID to export the GUID for future password resetting.